gacetta/notes/JS - async.md

 **NOTE:** this makes it easy to throw a `catch()` at the end of a chain.
 If we want to trigger the catch in an earlier `then()` block, we can `throw` an `error` in that black.

 ---
-## FETCH
+## Fetch API
+---

-`fetch()` returns a promise which will resolve or reject ONLY when it is ready.  no more need to check `readystatechange` as we did for XMLHttpRequest
+`fetch()` returns a `promise` which will resolve or reject ONLY when it is ready.  no more need to check `readystatechange` as we did for `XMLHttpRequest`

+`fetch(resource, {options})` where `resource` is the URL.  `options` is an optional argument.
+Refer to MDN

 We know request completed so we don't need to know IF it completed, only HOW it completed.
-We can check this by checking the status.
+We can check this by checking the `status`.

     fetch('http://puzzle.mead.io/puzzle', {}).then((response) => {
         if (response.status === 200) {